Superheroes (song)

-"Superheroes" is a song written by Danny O'Donoghue and Mark Sheehan of Irish pop rock band The Script with songwriter James Barry.
+"Superheroes" is a song written by Danny O'Donoghue and Mark Sheehan of Irish pop rock band the Script with songwriter James Barry.
 The song was originally recorded by the band for inclusion and it is the lead single on their fourth studio album, No Sound Without Silence (2014).

 The track was first released by Columbia Records on 22 July 2014 as the lead single promoting the album.
-The single was released in Ireland on 29 August 2014 and in the United Kingdom on 31 August 2014.
+The single was released in Ireland and the United Kingdom on 29 August and 31 August 2014, respectively.

 Composition

-According to The Script lead vocalist Danny O'Donoghue, "Superheroes" is a song written for "the unsung heroes out in the world".
+According to the Script lead vocalist Danny O'Donoghue, "Superheroes" is a song written for "the unsung heroes out in the world".
 The song, which calls out "people who are going through the hardest of times but can keep their head held high", has drawn comparisons by some music critics to "Firework", originally performed by American singer Katy Perry, in terms of the song's lyrical themes.